 Essays that your professor requires you to submit but haven’t started writing yet is like your worst nightmare that creepily crawls to your walls and follows you wherever you go to say it’s due.
 Even though you still got time to write them, you chose not to because you’re not in the mood.
 I understand.
 It’s one of the most identified struggles in writing an essay.
-No matter how much you wanted to write it now because, you hate procrastinating and there will be a house party in your friend’s house, not being able to write the essay stops you.
+No matter how much you wanted to write it now because you hate procrastinating and there will be a house party in your friend’s house, not writing the essay stops you.
 What to do?

 Essay writers are not keyboarding heroes at all times.
 There will be a time that they don’t even want to touch the keyboard or see their laptop.
 It’s like love and hate, where one day they love essay writing, the next day they’re cursing writing an essay because they can’t get a love life, make sense?
 So, if you are experiencing any struggles in writing, here’s how to overcome them.